nisargp/CS246Notes/Notes.md

 #### Formatting Output
 * Use something called I/O manipulators
-	- #include <iomanip> to get access to a lot of manipulators
+	- #include &ltiomanip&gt to get access to a lot of manipulators
 * Example: Print an integer in hexadecimal, then print it again in base 10

 ```C++